s3697305/Assignment2/src/README.md

   Acknowledgement: javafx Media Player by Prof. Quang */

 1. INTRODUCTION
-This memory card matching game is under development.
+This memory card matching game is to celebrate the cheerful victory of the Vietnam U22 Football Team.

 2. FEATURES
 - Card display: initially displays the back of 4x5 cards.